airbytehq/airbyte/docs/connector-development/tutorials/adding-incremental-sync.md

-# Adding Incremental to a Source
+# Adding Incremental Sync to a Source

 ## Overview